jskov/openapi-jaxrs-client/src/docs/Configuration.md

     TYPENAME-EDGE: Converts the input to a valid java identifier (first letter upper case, downcase on edges)
     PARAMETERNAME: Converts the input to a valid java identifier (first letter lower case)
     PARAMETERNAME-EDGE: Converts the input to a valid java identifier (first letter lower case, downcase on edges)
+    OPERATIONNAME: (alias for PARAMETERNAME)
+    OPERATIONNAME-EDGE: (alias for PARAMETERNAME-EDGE)
     PROPERTYNAME: (alias for PARAMETERNAME)
     PROPERTYNAME-EDGE: (alias for PARAMETERNAME-EDGE)
     REGEXP/pattern/replacement/: Will match input against pattern and substitute all matches with replacement.